OCHA-DAP/hdx-python-country/documentation/main.md

 # Information

 The library provides country mappings including ISO 2 and ISO 3 letter codes (ISO 3166) and regions using live official data from the [UN OCHA](https://vocabulary.unocha.org/) feed with fallbacks to an internal static file if there is any problem with retrieving data from the url.
 (Also it is possible to force the use of the internal static files.)
 The UN OCHA feed has regex taken from [here](https://github.com/konstantinstadler/country_converter/blob/master/country_converter/country_data.tsv). with improvements contributed back.

 It can exact match English, French, Spanish, Russian, Chinese and Arabic.
 There is a fuzzy matching for English look up that can handle abbreviations in country names like Dem. for Democratic and Rep. for Republic.

 Mapping administration level names from a source to a given base set is also handled including phonetic fuzzy name matching.

 It also provides foreign exchange rates and conversion from amounts in local currency to USD and vice-versa.
-The conversion relies on Yahoo Finance, falling back on exchangerate.host for current rates, and Yahoo Finance falling back on IMF data via IATI for historic rates.
+The conversion relies on Yahoo Finance, falling back on https://github.com/fawazahmed0/currency-api for current rates, and Yahoo Finance falling back on IMF data via IATI for historic rates.

 This library is part of the [Humanitarian Data Exchange](https://data.humdata.org/) (HDX) project.
 If you have humanitarian related data, please upload your datasets to HDX.

 The code for the library is [here](https://github.com/OCHA-DAP/hdx-python-country).
 The library has detailed API documentation which can be found in the menu at the top.

 ## Breaking Changes
 From 3.5.5, after creating an Adminlevel, call either setup_from_admin_info,